HibaFatimaA/HibaFatimaA/README.md

 - 👋 Hi, I’m @HibaFatimaA
-- 👀 I’m interested in moving to mars, discovering a new colour, black cats
+- 👀 I’m interested in cats
 - 🌱 I’m currently learning math, eocnomics, business, computer science
 - 💞️ I’m looking to collaborate on anything that helps expand my skills
 - 📫 How to reach me :